Rapyd-Samples/woocommerce-create-payment/README.md

+# woocommerce-create-payment

-This is an example project that shows how to use rapyd's plugins service to create a seamless payment
+This is an example project that shows how to use Rapyd's plugins service to create a seamless payment.
 =======

-The project Purpose is to show how to create a secure pci compliant payment using credit card, then save the tokens of the card and create a payment using this tokens.
+The project purpose is to show how to create a secure PCI compliant payment using a credit card, then save the tokens of the card and create a payment using this tokens.

-running the project:
+Running the project:
 -----------
 1. npm i
 2. set const my_base_url to your domain in index.js file (will not work localhost)